xclemence/undo-redo-manager/README.md

 Undo redo concepts need a mechanism to revert and apply changes to a simple object.
 It's very similar to track all actions (with all information mandatory to revert/apply changes) and save them in a list.
 All tracking items should be standalone to manage revert/apply.

-With this design, the type of undo-redo is managed by the implementation of ITrackinAction.
-We can make a PropertyChangedTrackingAction to track actions on properties or make an ItemTracikingAction to track activity on an item or something else.
+With this design, the type of undo-redo is managed by the implementation of ITrackingAction.
+We can make a PropertyChangedTrackingAction to track actions on properties or make an ItemTrackingAction to track activity on an item or something else.

 ### Tracking Scope